m-l/mikrotik_domainblock/README.md

 after a ha-linux reboot (or a service restart) immediately restores from cache.
 That covers both failure modes: router reboot **and** script restart.

+**First run / fresh install:** if `ban-cache.txt` doesn't exist yet, the run is forced due and the cache is **seeded from the router's current banned list** immediately — no waiting for the counter.
+So the cache is populated from whatever is already banned on the MikroTik the first time the script runs after install.

 **Tradeoff to know:** after a *router* reboot, the ban list stays empty until the next refresh comes due — up to `ban_cache_every × interval` (default 30 min).
 For cloud-scanner traffic that gap is harmless (they get re-detected live